JesusValeraDev/JesusValeraDev.github.io/content/2020-04-03-why-you-should-not-use-reflection-when-testing.md

 }
 ```

-- **Q**: Will the ‘standard’ fail?
+- **Question**: Will the ‘standard’ fail?
 What about the Reflection one?
-- **A**: The standard will fail because we expect 4 as a result, but we got a 0.
+- **Answer**: The standard will fail because we expect 4 as a result, but we got a 0.
   However, the reflection will pass, because we are not focusing on the real implementation, we are creating a false
   positive which can be dangerous.